acp25/-e-commerce/README.md

 # e-commerence
-Back end for an e-commerce site using express.js, MySQL2 and Sequelize.
+Back end for an e-commerce site using  MySQL2 and Sequelize.

 # Installation

-Clone the repositry from GitHub and open using Visual Studio Code.
+Clone the repositry from GitHub and use your preferred code editor.

 # Usage
 [Video Demo Link:](https://youtu.be/aOroRUw4r8E)